 Say what you will, it’s time to act.

 Duty of care isn’t merely a part of your workday, it’s a critical part of your employees’ lives and livelihoods.
-It is essential that you have the infrastructure to maintain it—so you can respond as quickly as an emergency occurs.
+It is essential that you have the infrastructure and travel policy to maintain it—so you can respond as quickly as an emergency occurs.

 Put an infrastructure in place that will: